DTW-DanWard/OctopusDeployUtilities/docs/Rationale.md

 Now imagine you need to confirm this setting for all 40 projects you have - that's a lot of clicking.
 But **now** imagine you haven't checked it in a few weeks and you want to make sure no one has changed it for any preexisting projects **AND** it's been done correctly for all newly added projects... ugh!

-If you had x-ray vision and could look directly inside the project configuration settings on the server, you'd see these (and more) in the project deploy process settings:
+If you had x-ray vision and could look directly inside the project configuration settings on the Octopus Deploy server itself, you'd see these (and more) in the project deploy process settings:
 ```JSON
 "DeploymentProcess" {
   ...